Are you still scratching your head sometimes when it comes to GDPR? Have no fear—our legal team is here to answer all your email marketing questions.

 17. If there is a data breach or my website is hacked, who exactly do we report this to and how?

-19. If recipients are based in Norway or other non-EU European countries, does this new GDPR apply?
+19. If recipients are based in Norway, does the GDPR apply?

-GDPR states that all email marketing messages must clearly communicate how a recipient can remove his/her data from your list.
+GDPR states that all email marketing messages must clearly communicate how a recipient can remove their data from your list.
 An unsubscribe link is a best practice to achieve this.

 21. What is the biggest difference between GDPR and the old rules?

 There needs to be much more detail in your opt-in forms with explanations of why the data is being collected, what it’s going to be used for and who might have access to it.
-Consent now needs to be explicit and unambiguous, No implied opts in or pre-ticked consent boxes.
+Consent now needs to be explicit and unambiguous.
+No implied opt-ins or pre-ticked consent boxes.

 22. Do we need to appoint a Data Protection Officer for our company?